+The AGRSG final report remains the only systematic, all-encompassing, in-depth approach to Armenian Genocide Reparations.
 The report examines the case for reparations from legal, historical, and ethical perspectives (Parts 4, 5, and 6, respectively), offers a plan for a productive reparative process drawing on transitional justice theory and practice (Part 7), and proposes a concrete reparations package (Parts 3 and 8).
 The report also includes background on the Armenian Genocide (Part 1) and the damages inflicted by it and their impacts today (Part 2).
 Through its broad dissemination, this report fills a crucial gap in the scholarly work and policy discourse on the Armenian Genocide.
 It will give Turkish and Armenian individuals as well as civil society and political institutions the information, analysis, and tools to engage the Armenian Genocide issue in a systematic manner that supports meaningful resolution.

+The present time is optimal for release of the report.
+The 100th anniversary year of the beginning of the Genocide, 2015, will see greatly heightened international political, academic, media, artistic, and public interest in the Genocide.
 In addition, in the past few years, reparations for the Genocide have gone from a marginal concern to a central focus in popular and academic circles.
 Much of that focus has been on piecemeal individual reparation legal cases.
 This report represents a decisive step toward a much broader and all-embracing process of repair that is adequate to resolve the extensive outstanding damages of the Genocide.
 Furthermore, genuine, non-denialist engagement with the legacy of the Genocide is growing in Turkey.
 Finally, in the past decade, there has emerged a global reparations movement involving numerous victim groups across an array of mass human rights violations.
 The Armenian case has a place within that movement.